iTwin/presentation/.changeset/yellow-spies-listen.md

 "@itwin/presentation-hierarchies": minor
 ---

-Add hierarchy depth information for grouping nodes.
+Add ability to prevent auto-expanding of a grouping node in filtered hierarchies which target grouping nodes.